 Card approval chances

-Because most charge cards are typically marketed at more luxury markets, approval chances are typically lower than most credit cards when considering those who don't have strong credit profiles.
-For example, The Platinum Card® from American Express will typically require applicants to have a good credit score (above 670, but more commonly above 700) in order to be approved.
+Because most charge cards are marketed at higher-end customers, approval chances are typically lower than most credit cards when considering those who don't have strong credit profiles.
+For example, The Platinum Card® from American Express will typically require applicants to have a good credit score (which is generally defined as above 670, but more commonly above 700) to be approved.

 Common Examples of Cards With No Preset Spending Limit

-The Platinum Card® from American Express and American Express® Gold Card are two of Amex's most popular cards with no preset spending limit.
-You pay off the balance in full at the end of each billing cycle, unless you are enrolled in Pay Over Time.
-If you do not pay off your entire balance on these cards, Amex will charge a late fee: Up to $40 (Rates & Fees).
+The Platinum Card® from American Express and American Express® Gold Card are two of American Express' most popular cards with no preset spending limit, meaning the amount you can spend adapts based on factors such as your purchase, payment, and credit history.
+You pay off the balance in full at the end of each billing cycle.
+This is unless you are enrolled in Pay Over Time with American Express.
+If you do not pay off your entire balance, American Express will charge a late fee Up to $40 (Rates & Fees) on the Amex Platinum and Up to $40 (Rates & Fees) on the Amex Gold.

 But those aren't the only cards without preset spending limits.
 The American Express® Green Card and even business cards like American Express® Business Gold Card and The Business Platinum Card® from American Express fall into this category.